What Does a Product Manager Do? And How to Become One

 A product manager focuses on product strategy to create, distribute, sell, and obtain feedback on a specific product or service.
 Read more to see if a career in product management may be right for you.

-Product managers are a rare breed of technology professionals who focuses on the vision for a product or service.
-They set the strategy and roadmap for the product, working with cross-functional teams to define and execute its success.
+Product managers are technology professionals who focus on the vision of a product or service.
+They set the strategy and roadmap for the product, working cross-functionally to define and execute its success.

 What is product management?

-A product manager is a professional who defines the strategy, roadmap, features, and success of a product.
+A product manager is a professional who defines a product's strategy, roadmap, features, and success.
 They help set goals and motivate the product team of engineers, designers, marketers, and researchers, with the primary concern of ensuring that a product launches and continues to do well in the market.

 Product managers stay on top of business and consumer trends and behaviors that directly or indirectly affect the product or company.
 Day-to-day responsibilities may include: